karsumit94/andrewholsted.github.io/source/posts/2013-08-10-Goodbye-jekyll.html.markdown

 ```bash
 $ middleman
 ```
-Now you should have local server up and running at localhost:4567.
+Now you should have a local server up and running at localhost:4567.
 If your image files aren't showing up, try running

 ```bash
 $ middleman build